klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 If a smart contract is deployed, "constructor" can be entered in the methodName, such as `myContract.methods.constructor` or `myContract.methods['constructor']`.

 The transaction type used for this function depends on the `options` or the value defined in `myContract.options`.
-If you want to use a fee payment transaction through `send`, `feeDelegation` should be defined as `true` and `feePayer` should also be defined.
+If you want to use a fee-delegated transaction through `methods.methodName.send`, `feeDelegation` and `feePayer` should be set properly.

-- `feeDelegation` is not defined or defined to `false` : [SmartContractDeploy] / [SmartContractExecution]
+- `feeDelegation` is not defined or defined to `false`: [SmartContractDeploy] / [SmartContractExecution]
 - `feeDelegation` is defined to `true`, but `feePayer` is not defined : Throws an error.
 - `feeDelegation` is defined to `true` and `feePayer` is defined, but `feeRatio` is not defined: [FeeDelegatedSmartContractDeploy] / [FeeDelegatedSmartContractExecution]
 - `feeDelegation` is defined to `true` and `feePayer` and `feeRatio` are defined: [FeeDelegatedSmartContractDeployWithRatio] / [FeeDelegatedSmartContractExecutionWithRatio]